xiayh17/CodonVerifier/services/msa_features_lite/README.md

-# MSA Features Lite Service
+# MSA Features Service (Lite + Real)

-A lightweight microservice that provides fast approximation of evolutionary features without requiring actual Multiple Sequence Alignment (MSA) generation.
+A flexible microservice that provides both fast approximation and real MSA-based evolutionary features.
 This service is part of the CodonVerifier system for protein expression prediction.

 ## Overview

-The MSA Features Lite Service generates evolutionary features using sequence composition, complexity, and conservation heuristics instead of running computationally expensive MSA tools like MMseqs2 or JackHMMER.
-This provides a fast alternative for scenarios where speed is prioritized over precision.
+The MSA Features Service supports two modes:

+1. **Lite Mode (default)**: Fast approximation using sequence composition, complexity, and conservation heuristics
+2. **Real Mode (`--use-mmseqs2`)**: Actual MSA generation using MMseqs2 for production-grade accuracy

+This dual-mode design allows you to choose between speed (Lite) and accuracy (Real) based on your needs.

 ## Features